-- Combines Strengths: Qwhale leverages the strengths of both Q-learning and Whale Optimization Algorithm (WOA), providing a balance between exploration and exploitation.
-This hybrid approach can overcome the limitations of individual algorithms like getting trapped in local optima (PSO) or slow convergence (GA, ACO). - Improved Learning: Q-learning helps in learning optimal policies through iterative interactions with the environment, which can lead to more efficient task scheduling compared to the heuristic-based approaches of PSO, GA, and ACO. - Dynamic Adaptation: The algorithm can dynamically adapt to changing environments and workloads, offering better flexibility and robustness. - Energy Optimization: By integrating WOA, Qwhale can focus on minimizing energy consumption, a critical factor in cloud computing.
-Existing algorithms may not explicitly focus on energy efficiency.

-- Proven Effectiveness: Simulations using CloudSim with energy data from ProLiant servers have shown that Qwhale significantly improves task scheduling efficiency and reduces energy consumption compared to traditional algorithms. - Scalability: Qwhale is scalable and can handle large-scale cloud environments, making it suitable for modern data centers. - Adaptability: The algorithm can adapt to various types of cloud workloads, providing consistent performance improvements.
+- 1. Combines Strengths: QWhale leverages the strengths of both Q-learning and Whale Optimization Algorithm (WOA), providing a balance between exploration and exploitation.
+This hybrid approach can overcome the limitations of individual algorithms like getting trapped in local optima (PSO) or slow convergence (GA, ACO). - 2.
+Improved Learning: Q-learning helps in learning optimal policies through iterative interactions with the environment, which can lead to more efficient task scheduling compared to the heuristic-based approaches of PSO, GA, and ACO. - 3.
+Dynamic Adaptation: The algorithm can dynamically adapt to changing environments and workloads, offering better flexibility and robustness. - 4.
+Energy Optimization: By integrating WOA, QWhale can focus on minimizing energy consumption, a critical factor in cloud computing.
+Existing algorithms may not explicitly focus on energy efficiency. - 5.
+Proven Effectiveness: Simulations using CloudSim with energy data from ProLiant servers have shown that QWhale significantly improves task scheduling efficiency and reduces energy consumption compared to traditional algorithms. - 6.
+Scalability: QWhale is scalable and can handle large-scale cloud environments, making it suitable for modern data centers. - 7.
+Adaptability: The algorithm can adapt to various types of cloud workloads, providing consistent performance improvements.

-SARSA Whale Algorithm(SWA)
+F. SARSA Whale Algorithm (SWA)

 The SARSAWhale algorithm integrates the Whale Optimization Algorithm (WOA) with SARSA reinforcement learning to enhance task scheduling in dynamic computing environments.
-In this hybrid approach, WOA drives the exploration of the solution space, generating possible scheduling configurations by mimicking the bubble-net feeding behavior of whales.
+In this hybrid approach, WOA drives the exploration of the solution space, generating possible scheduling configurations by mimicking the bubble-net feeding behaviour of whales.
 These configurations are evaluated based on critical performance metrics such as makespan, energy consumption, and resource efficiency to determine their suitability.

 SARSA, an on-policy reinforcement learning algorithm, complements WOA by continuously updating the action-value function based on real-time feedback from the environment.
 After each scheduling decision, SARSA receives a reward based on the system's performance, such as task completion time or resource utilization.
-This reward guides SARSA in refining its action choices, allowing it to favor those that have historically led to more efficient outcomes.
+This reward guides SARSA in refining its action choices, allowing it to favour those that have historically led to more efficient outcomes.